RateCity.com.au

 Once you sell the car, you may find that you’ve sold it for more than what you owe on the loan.
 In this case, you can use some of the funds from the sale to repay the lender, and the rest is yours for whatever you choose.

-Now that you know what to do if you can no longer afford your car loan, it's worth reiterating the importance of getting an appropriately-sized car loan to try and avoid this situation in the first place.
-You might find this car loan guide handy in picking the right car loan for your needs.
+Now that you know what to do if you can no longer afford your car loan, it's worth reiterating the importance of securing an appropriately-sized loan to avoid this situation in the first place.
+While you may fancy a particular set of wheels, it's crucial to assess the cost of the vehicle against your budget to ensure affordability.

 ratecity-newsletter